isomerpages/imda-pixel-old/index.md

         url: /faq/

     - resources:
-        title: We bring people together to share and learn about the latest developments in tech, media and design
+        title: Join our Events where our community shares about the latest developments in tech, media and design
         subtitle: Register now for our upcoming events
         button: View all events